 Proverbs 9:10 The fear of the Lord is the beginning of wisdom: and the knowledge of the holy is understanding.

-A modern English rendering is: “The [reverent] fear of the Lord [that is, worshiping Him and regarding Him as truly awesome] is the beginning and the preeminent part of wisdom [its starting point and its essence], And the knowledge of the Holy One is understanding and spiritual insight.”
+A modern English rendering is: “The [reverent] fear of the Lord [that is a deep respect, awe and passionate love for God and everything associated with God ] is the beginning and the preeminent part of wisdom [its starting point and its essence], And the knowledge of the Holy One is understanding and spiritual insight.”
 (AMP)

-Both of these passages are trying to tell us something; something that is of utmost importance: That the fear of God [which is reverent awe, obedience, and worship of Him] is at the very beginning of godly wisdom in the things of God.
+Both of these passages are tellin us something that is of utmost importance: That the fear of God [which is reverent awe, obedience, and worship of Him] is at the very beginning of godly wisdom in the things of God.
 To fear God in THIS WAY puts those who heed on the path to an intimate relationship with Him and they will grow in the understanding of everything about Him and of His plan and purpose for mankind.

 The second half of both of these verses speaks of the blessings we receive when we “fear” God enough to obey all of His commandments and walk in all of His ways.
 Here again are the incredible rewards [blessings] that God promises to those who have the proper “fear of the Lord”: